withcenter/fireflow/README.md

   - Push notification
     - Subscribing/Unsubscribing a category
     - Sending push notifications to the author of the parent comments and post.

+- Hard limit on wait minutes for post creation.
+  - Add a security rules for timestamp check.

 - Optional push notification.
   - There will be an option to enable or disable push notification.